 While you’re on your home page – that place where donors are likely to end up first when they search for you – make a donation.
 Was it easy to do?
 Did you have places where you got stuck, got confused, or had to wait a long time for a page to load?
 Every single obstacle you hit is a place where people are going to drop off, damaging your conversion rate and losing you money.
 Map them out and start working to fix them wherever you can.

-4. It is easy to use on a mobile device?
+4. IS IT easy to use on a mobile device?

 Over half of visits to your webpage are now coming from mobile devices, and this isn’t going to decrease.
 The reality is that people are on their smartphones and tablets more – especially during leisure time, when they’re most likely to be making donations.
 You need to make sure your site is mobile-responsive – meaning that they scale proportionately depending on the screen size and can be used comfortably from any device.
 Depending on the current build of your site, this might be a big investment or a small one – but it’s one that’s necessary if you want to be playing online.